On the 25th anniversary of 'Tuesdays with Morrie,' the teaching goes on

 "I hope that one day you will think of me as your friend."

 Albom stayed in that class and took every lecture Schwartz offered during his undergraduate years.
-They had lunch together, and Albom visited Schwartz' home.
+They had lunch together, and Albom visited Schwartz's home.
 At graduation, he promised to stay in touch.

 As often happens with such promises, life intervenes.
 There was not so much as a phone call or email from Albom to Schwartz in 16 years.